akka/alpakka/docs/src/main/paradox/dynamodb.md

 The code in this guide is part of runnable tests of this project.
 You are welcome to edit the code and run it in sbt.

-> Test code requires DynamoDB server running in the background.
+> Test code requires DynamoDB running in the background.
 You can start one quickly using docker:
 >
-> `docker run --rm -p 8001:8000 deangiberson/aws-dynamodb-local`
+> `docker-compose up dynamodb`

 Scala
 :   ```